RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 Remember, reserve0 and reserve1 represent the old balances, and balance0 and balance1 represent the updated balances.

-With that in mind, let’s write the code below should be self-explanatory.
+With that in mind, let’s write the code below, which should be self-explanatory.
 The multiplying by 1000 and 3 is to simply accomplish “fractional” multiplication since it cancels out in the end.

 ![An image of fractional multiplication](https://static.wixstatic.com/media/935a00_2f3123e5591b44359ad9eb70393e71e6~mv2.png/v1/fill/w_740,h_47,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_2f3123e5591b44359ad9eb70393e71e6~mv2.png)